-Three of Baw Baw's transfer stations were originally established in conjunction with (now closed) landfills, meaning they were not necessarily positioned to optimise community access, and their aging infrastructure may no longer be delivering operational efficiency.
+Baw Baw has four transfer stations that are scattered across the municipality, however, the locations of these transfer stations should be reviewed to ensure they are easily accessible by community members.
 There is also some anecdotal evidence to suggest that the opening hours of each facility are not being fully utilised.
 Current patterns of community use of the facilities may not reflect those when the facilities were first developed.

-It would be prudent for Council to develop a holistic strategy for transfer stations in the Shire, either at a Council level or potentially in conjunction with RRG on a regional basis.
+It would be prudent for Council to develop a holistic strategy for transfer stations in the Shire, either at a council level or potentially in conjunction with RRG on a regional basis.
 The strategy should consider (among other things):

-- the enhanced role that transfer stations now play in resource recovery, the expanding range of materials recovered over time and the infrastructure necessary to deliver this - current use of the existing facilities (e.g. by conducting a traffic survey at each facility) and potential for any changes to operating hours - potential for operational efficiencies and cost savings through changes to management practices and plant/equipment used on site - upgrades necessary for each facility to meet best practice requirements - optimum locations for the transfer station network to meet community needs now and in the future - potential for expansion or rationalisation to meet future needs - cost benefit analysis of different infrastructure options.
+- the enhanced role that transfer stations now play in resource recovery, the expanding range of materials recovered over time and the infrastructure necessary to deliver this - current use of the existing facilities (e.g. by conducting a traffic survey at each facility) and potential for any changes to operating hours - potential for operational efficiencies and cost savings through changes to management practices and plant/equipment used on site - upgrades necessary for each facility to meet best practice requirements

+- optimum locations for the transfer station network to meet community needs now and in the future - potential for expansion or rationalisation to meet future needs - cost benefit analysis of different infrastructure options.

 The new EPA legislation which is due to be implemented in 2021 will require all transfer stations to be regulated by the EPA; depending on the scale and scope of operations this could be via licence, permit or registration.
 It is likely EPA regulation will further emphasise the importance of transfer stations meeting best practice, adding to the infrastructure investment required of Council.
 Council will need to apply for EPA approval of continued operations of each transfer station within three to six months of the new legislation taking effect.
+The long-term future of Baw Baw's transfer stations should therefore be decided before that date.